What are the minimum admission criteria required by Biomedical Sciences (BMS)?

-What types of research experience does the Biomedical Sciences program offer?
+What types of research experience does the BMS program offer?

 Some of the current research areas in our department are:

 - Cerebellar Research